hitzhangjie/Study/vim - 开发进阶常用操作.md

 ## 文件打开退出

-1) open and edit files has several modes as following: vim filename: open this file vim +n filename: open file and position cursor at line n, `n is a number vim + filename: open this file and position your cursor at last line vim +/pattern filename: open file and position at the first match of pattern vim -r filename: open file and recover from swapfile, swapfile on big RAM 							is unnecessary, so I disabled it. then this mode is needless. vim -R filename: open file in mode read-only
+1) open and edit files has several modes as following:
+    - vim filename: open this file
+    - vim +n filename: open file and position cursor at line n, `n is a number
+    - vim + filename: open this file and position your cursor at last line
+    - vim +/pattern filename: open file and position at the first match of pattern
+    - vim -r filename: open file and recover from swapfile, swapfile on big RAM 	is unnecessary, so I disabled it. then this mode is needless.
+    - vim -R filename: open file in mode read-only

 2) providing you have edited the file,if you press:
-    :q:  to exit and you'll be warned because you have edited file
+    - :q:  to exit and you'll be warned because you have edited file
-    :q!: force to quit and won't get warning message
+    - :q!: force to quit and won't get warning message
-    :w: to store the current modification into current file
+    - :w: to store the current modification into current file
-    :wq: to store current modification into current file and quit
+    - :wq: to store current modification into current file and quit
-    :w fname: store current buffer content into another file fname,save as
+    - :w fname: store current buffer content into another file fname,save as
-    :ZZ: store current modification and quit
+    - :ZZ: store current modification and quit

 3) :{n}cq[!] : quit and returns an errcode n, default value of n is 1. you'll need this when you want to abort a `git rebase` operation :)
 ## 内容插入内容

 1) insert modes,if you press:
-    i	:	insert at current position
+    - i	:	insert at current position
-    I	:	insert at the beginning of current line a	:	append after current position
+    - I	:	insert at the beginning of current line
+    - a	:	append after current position
-    A	: 	append at the end of line o	:	insert a new line below current line
+    - A	: 	append at the end of line
+    - o	:	insert a new line below current line
-    O	:	insert a new line above current line
+    - O	:	insert a new line above current line

 ## 在文件中移动

 1. move your cursor in vim:
-    j	:	to next line
+    - j	:	to next line
-    k	:	to previous line
+    - k	:	to previous line
-    l	:	to right
+    - l	:	to right
-    h	:	to left
+    - h	:	to left

 2. go to specified line:
-    'line number'+'G'
+    - 'line number'+'G'

-3. to the beginning of previous line shift +	: 	to the beginning of next line
+3. to the beginning of previous line
+    - shift +	: 	to the beginning of next line
-    0	:	to the beginning of current line
+    - 0	:	to the beginning of current line
-    $	:	to the end of current line w	:	to the beginning of next word,use 'biaodianfuhao' as delimiter W	:	like 'w', but use space as delimiter b	:	to the beginning of previous word, 'biaodianfuhao' as delimiter B	: 	to the beginning of previous word, use space as delimiter e	:	to the end of next word,'biaodianfuhao'
+    - $	:	to the end of current line
+    - w	:	to the beginning of next word,use 'biaodianfuhao' as delimiter
+    - W	:	like 'w', but use space as delimiter
+    - b	:	to the beginning of previous word, 'biaodianfuhao' as delimiter
+    - B	: 	to the beginning of previous word, use space as delimiter
+    - e	:	to the end of next word,'biaodianfuhao'
-    E	:	to the end of next word,space
+    - E	:	to the end of next word,space
-    (	:	to the beginning of current paragraph
+    - (	:	to the beginning of current paragraph
-    )	:	to the end of current paragraph
+    - )	:	to the end of current paragraph
-    {	:	to the beginning of previous paragraph
+    - {	:	to the beginning of previous paragraph
-    }	: 	to the end of next paragraph
+    - }	: 	to the end of next paragraph
-    H	:	to the beginning of current screen,not the file M	:	to the middle of current screen,not the file
+    - H	:	to the beginning of current screen,not the file
+    - M	:	to the middle of current screen,not the file
-    L	:	to the end of current screen,not the file
+    - L	:	to the end of current screen,not the file
-    G	:	to the end of file
+    - G	:	to the end of file
-    gg	:	to the beginning of file
+    - gg	:	to the beginning of file

 4. move current line to top/center/bottom

-  z+enter : move current line to top of window
+    - z+enter : move current line to top of window

-  z- : move current line to bottom of window
+    - z- : move current line to bottom of window

-  zz : move current line to center of window
+    - zz : move current line to center of window

 ## 内容删除操作

 1. delete content in vim:
+   - x:	delete character of current position
-   x	:	delete character of current position
+   - X:	delete left character of current position
-   X	:	delete left character of current position d1	:	like 'x' d0	:	delete characters from the beginning of line to current position d$	:	delete characters from current position to end of line D	:	like 'd$' d^	:	like 'd0' but characters to delete doesn't include space and tab dw	:	delete chars from current pos to end of word d5w	:	delete chars from current pos to end of next 5 words dtc	: dfc	: d/word	:	delete chars from current pos to the first match of 'word' d3{	:	delete from previous 3 paragraphs to current pos d{	:	delete from beginning of current paragraph to current pos db	:	delete from beginning of current to current pos dW	:	delete from current pos to end of word,use 'space' as delimiter dB	:	delete from beginning of current word to current pos,'space' d5B	:	from previous 5 words to current pos
+   - d1:	like 'x'
+   - d0:	delete characters from the beginning of line to current position
+   - d\$:	delete characters from current position to end of line
+   - D:	like 'd$'
+   - d^:	like 'd0' but characters to delete doesn't include space and tab
+   - dw:	delete chars from current pos to end of word
+   - d5w:	delete chars from current pos to end of next 5 words
+   - dtc:	delete chars until 'c' is reached
+   - dfc: delete chars including next 'c' until 'c' is reached
+   - d/word:	delete chars from current pos to the first match of 'word'
+   - d3{:	delete from previous 3 paragraphs to current pos
+   - d{:	delete from beginning of current paragraph to current pos
+   - db:	delete from beginning of current to current pos
+   - dW:	delete from current pos to end of word,use 'space' as delimiter
+   - dB:	delete from beginning of current word to current pos,'space'
+   - d5B:	from previous 5 words to current pos
-   d)	:	from current pos to the end of current line d4)	:	from current pos to the end of next 5 lines d}	:	from current pos to the end of current paragraph d4}	:	from current pos to the end of next 4 paragraphs dd	: 	delete current line
+   - d):	from current pos to the end of current line
+   - d4):	from current pos to the end of next 5 lines
+   - d}:	from current pos to the end of current paragraph
+   - d4}:	from current pos to the end of next 4 paragraphs
+   - dd: 	delete current line
-   3dd	:	delete 3 lines from current line
+   - 3dd:	delete 3 lines from current line
-   dL	: 	delete from current pos to end of current screen dH	:	delete from beginning of current screen to current pos
+   - dL: 	delete from current pos to end of current screen
+   - dH:	delete from beginning of current screen to current pos

 ## 读写外部文件